-It is with great pride that we serve the wonderful community of Astana.
-We look forward to seeing everyone at our many community events throughout the year in support of your children.
+It is with great pride that we are able to serve the wonderful community of Astana.
+We look forward to seeing everyone at our many community events and throughout the year in support of your children.
 Please do not hesitate to reach out with any questions or concerns.